Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Just have a manifesto.

-Just release a YouTube or something.
+Just release a YouTube channel or something.

 It seems like a very strange thing.

-I mean, that's a pretty powerful force, and particularly if you're stupid enough to do these sorts of things, I think you're probably more likely to be susceptible to copying other people.
+And particularly if you're stupid enough to do these sorts of things, I think you're probably more likely to be susceptible to copying other people.

-That's the th that that's what's bothering me.
+That's what's bothering me.

-It's not even F ice, it's not sort of something substantial, save the migrants or you know, save Julio against fascism.
+Save the migrants or, you know, save Julio against fascism.

-Um it's not the best slogan.
+It's not the best slogan.

 So obviously this is part of a wider thing, right?

-Um please pray for the injured and deceased.
+Please pray for the injured and deceased.

-And then there was some more information released here from Homeland Security, and it says this morning a deranged gunman attacked US immigration and customs enforcement um in Dallas from a nearby rooftop.
+And it says, this morning a deranged gunman attacked U.S. Immigration and Customs Enforcement in Dallas from a nearby rooftop.

-The shooter fired indiscriminately at the ice building as well as at a van in the Sally port where the victims were shot.
+The shooter fired indiscriminately at the ICE building as well as at a van in the Sally port where the victims were shot.

-Can I pause there for a second?
+Could I pause there for a second?

 Of course.